Diorios

 Diorios or Dhiorios (Διόριος, Tepebaşı) is a village in the Kyrenia District of Cyprus, 2 km west of Myrtou.
 It is under the de facto control of Northern Cyprus.
+Diorios is the second largest administrative area in the district of Kyrenia.
+Its administrative limits reach to the southern Nicosia-Kyrenia border.
+Most of the administrative area of the village is covered by dense pine forest, while in other areas sparsely vegetated land allows for the cultivation of cereals and carob and olive trees.

+The surrounding forest occupies an area of 8,400 acres, or 1,124.4 hectares.
+The village itself covers an area of 27,587 acres, or 36.9 square miles.

 Etymology

-For its name various versions exist that have stood the test of time.
-One of them claims that it took its name from the two kingdoms that existed in the region.
-Another version is because it faces two hills (mountains).
-A third version notes that owes its name from two streams that flowed to the ground, while a fourth says it was so named because it was in ancient times, the hill of the father of the Olympian Gods, Zeus.Whichever the version one thing is certain: that Diorios is a very beautiful and enchanting village of Kyrenia.
+Various explanations for the name Diorios exist.
+One of them claims that the name was taken from the two kingdoms that existed in the region.
+Another claims that it is so called because it faces two hills (mountains).
+A third version notes that it owes its name from two streams that flowed to the ground, while a fourth says it was so named because it was, in ancient times and mythology, the hill of the father of the Olympian Gods, Zeus.

 Location and history

-Located in a magnificent natural setting on the south side of the plateau of Myrtou, in dense forests that spread throughout the village and joined by a magical way with the sea of Agia Eirini all the way up to Kormakitis.

-Diorios was a mixed village (Greek Cypriots and Turkish Cypriots) which has excellent views of the Bay of Morphou, the mountain of old Epia, the port of Xeros and ancient Solon.
+Diorios is located on the southern side of the plateau of Myrtou and is abutted by dense forests that spread throughout the village.
+It is adjacent to Mediterranean coastline that extends to villages such as Agia Eirini and Kormakitis.
+Diorios was an ethnically mixed village (Greek Cypriots and Turkish Cypriots) which has excellent views of the Bay of Morphou, the mountain of old Epia, the port of Xeros and ancient Solon.
 Diorios is known to date for the unique, red tulips.
 The vegetation of the Cyprus tulip «Tulipa Cypria» or "laledes" by the locals, where flourish in abundant quantities during the months of March and April, is characteristic of the region.